Kandukondain Kandukondain: Casting

 Tabu was the first actor to be cast in the film; she was cast in the role of the elder sister Sowmya and Revathi was signed to dub for her character.
-The casting of the younger sister Meenakshi took longer to finalise; Menon initially approached Manju Warrier, who liked the script but was hesitant to commit to appear in the film due to her impending wedding with Dileep.
+The casting of the younger sister Meenakshi took longer to finalise; initially the team approached Meena for the role, but she declined due to other commitments.
+Next, Menon approached Manju Warrier, who liked the script but was hesitant to commit to appear in the film due to her impending wedding with Dileep.
 He next discussed the role with Soundarya, whose team wanted to read the script before committing to the project.
 However, Soundarya's brother was not interested in letting her play a second heroine.
 Because Menon was still finalising the climax, he opted to explore other options and Kausalya was briefly considered.
 Aishwarya Rai was then signed onto the project, making her third appearance in Tamil films after roles in Mani Ratnam's Iruvar (1997) and Shankar's Jeans (1998).
 Despite being replete with Hindi film offers, Rai said she was a large fan of Menon's work and could strongly identify with the character, and accepted the offer.
 Menon and writer Sujatha presented two points of view in the female leads; while Sowmya accepts her destiny, Meenakshi wants to make her own life choices.
 While finalising the character arc of Sowmya, Menon drew inspiration from a person with whom he was familiar.

 Initially Menon cast Prabhu Deva, the lead actor of his previous film, in a leading role.
 Deva had played a key role in introducing Menon to producer Thanu but soon left the project.
 For the role of a former army general, Menon attempted to cast Parthiban but the actor's difficult relationship with Thanu meant they could not collaborate.
 Arjun Sarja was also approached but he was working in a different film genre during the period.
 Eventually, Menon cast Mammootty in the role.
 Abbas was cast in a role of a young businessman while Vikram dubbed for his character.